CoderAcademy-MEL/melbourne-dot-com/README.md

 * Clone down this repo and get it running on your machine.

-* The coffee route link to be broken!
+* The coffee link seems to be broken!
 Investigate + fix :)

 * Add a logo to every page.